thomas-bouvier/spack-envs/polaris/README.md

 ## Programming environment

 We recommend using the system-provided GNU compiler as specified in the example spack configurations.
 The GNU compiler can also be loaded in your normal terminal environment (outside of Spack) by running `module swap PrgEnv-nvhpc PrgEnv-gnu`.
-You should also run `module load cudatoolkit-standalone` to gain access to CUDA libraries that may be required for executables built within this Spack environment.
+You should also run `module load nvhpc-mixed` to gain access to CUDA libraries that may be required for executables built within this Spack environment.

 ## Networking